maxsharabayko/srt-xtransmit/docs/socket-groups.md

 - `weight` defines member socket weight in the main/backup connection mode (higher weight means higher priority); ignored in broadcast configuration;
 - other socket options.

 Only the first URI in the list has to specify the group connection type.
-Option specified for the first member (int the first URI) are to be inherited by other group members.
+Options specified for the first member (in the first URI) are to be inherited by other group members.
-The exception is the `weight` option, which is set only for those member, for which it is provided.
+The exception is the `weight` option, which is only set for those members for which it is provided.

 Example URI command-line for main/backup connection: